State and Serialization¶

 State Serialization and Persistence¶

-// Serialize with different options
+// Serialize with built-in presets or a custom options instance.

 var compactSerialized = graphState.Serialize(SerializationOptions.Compact);